Lisihong89757/Course/README.md

 # Course
-This is the slides and paper of Kaiju classification./n
+This is the slides and paper of Kaiju classification.

 All the result links are in the slides.